overlaphe/CS128HProject/README.md

 Possible challenges:
   -working with terminals in rust
   -familiarize with servers and json with rust
+  -send and receive data in UDP socket

 References:
   -chat-gpt for the inspiration.